Fast structure learning with modular regularization: Proofs

-\begin{proof} First we show that the non-overlapping latent factor graphical model implies the constraints are satisfied.
+\begin{proof} First we show that for any modular latent factor model, even non-Gaussian, the constraints are satisfied.
 Thm.~\ref{thm1} establishes that the model implies $TC(X|Z)+TC(Z)=0$.
-We must show that the additional restriction that each $X_i$ has only one parent, $Z_j$, implies the condition $\forall i, TC(Z|X_i)=0$.
-Looking at the rules for d-separation~\cite{pearl}, if any $X_i$ has more than one parent, $Z_j, Z_{k\neq j}$, then conditioning on $X_i$ (a ``head-to-head'' node) unblocks the path between the two parents so that $Z_j, Z_k$ are no longer independent after conditioning on $X_i$.
-Therefore, if there is any overlap in parents for node $X_i$, then $TC(Z|X_i) > 0$.
+We must show that the additional restriction that each $X_i$ has only one parent, $Z_{\pi_i}$, implies the condition $\forall i, TC(Z|X_i)=0$.
+Looking at the rules for d-separation we see that $Z_1, \ldots, Z_m$ are independent conditioned on $X_i$.
+Therefore, $\forall i, TC(Z | X_i) = 0$.

-Now, we show that for Gaussian distributions the constraints, $TC(X|Z)+TC(Z)=0, \forall i, TC(Z|X_i)=0$ implies the non-overlapping latent factor graphical model. \be \forall x,z, ~~p(x,z) = \prod_i p(x_i|z) \prod_j p(z_j) \ee To get the non-overlapping latent factor decomposition, we have to show that $TC(Z|X_i)=0 \rightarrow p(x_i |z) = p(x_i |z_j)$ for only a single $j$.